 This statement can be misleading and can lead us to underestimate what a child needs to be able to do to have achieved the Foundation standard.
-You can read more about that and download the graphic below here.
+The graphic below gives extra information about the expectations for the end of the foundation year.

 - Orally produce a simple sentence independently